Deadly Nipah virus claims victims in India

 Health officials in the south Indian state of Kerala say nine people have died in confirmed and suspected cases of the deadly Nipah virus.

-Three victims were tested positive for the virus in the last fortnight.
-The results of the remaining six samples will be available later on Monday.
+Three victims have tested positive for the virus in the past fortnight.
+The results from the remaining six samples will be available later on Monday.

-Twenty five others have been hospitalised with symptoms of the infection in Kozhikode, officials said.
+Twenty-five others have been hospitalised with symptoms of the infection in Kozhikode, officials said.

 Nipah is an infection which can be transmitted to humans from animals.